 However, many people feel lost when it comes to the intricate process of evaluating risks.
 Admittedly, there is a lot to factor in, with layers and layers of people and processes to consider.

-Enter the risk assessment matrix
+Why use the risk assessment matrix?

-The risk assessment process, simplified
+The risk assessment process in 4 steps

-The risk assessment process may seem daunting.
-But I’d like to offer a simplified view that leverages the risk assessment matrix without complex or problematic mathematical computations.
-The process:
+The risk assessment process may seem like an intimidating process.
+But I’d like to offer a simplified view without a bunch of mathematical computations.

 - Identify the risk universe